Idaho prisoner, armed accomplice on run after corrections officers shot at Boise hospital | Gephardt Daily

 BOISE, Idaho, March 20, 2024 (Gephardt Daily) — An escaped inmate and an armed accomplice — who helped the prisoner escape from custody at Saint Alphonsus Regional Medical Center by shooting two corrections officers — remain at large Wednesday afternoon.

 The incident began at 2:15 a.m.
-Wednesday after inmate Skyler W. Meade, 31, was taken to the hospital for treatment of an injury.
+Wednesday after inmate Skylar W. Meade, 31, was taken to the hospital for treatment of an injury.
 Investigators now believe that injury was planned.

 An unknown accomplice, described as a bald man with eye tattoos, entered the medical center and began shooting corrections officers assigned to keep Meade in custody.